wmnitin/preact-netlify/content/blog/states-in-react-functional-component.md

 Now let's understand how you will create state and change the value and see how it will re-render the component to display the updated value.

-Play with the example below, try creating another state with different name.
+Play with the example below, try creating another state with different name or the name suggested above.

 <iframe src="https://codesandbox.io/embed/great-hooks-g1xhc?fontsize=14&hidenavigation=1&theme=dark&view=editor&view=preview"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"